Recording Arts & Science

 Candidates are expected to demonstrate an aptitude and ability in musical concepts and materials.

-Note: The live audition for Recording Arts & Science major will include a 10-minute audition, a 15-minute interview and a short English oral test (for overseas candidates not exempted from the Qualifying English Test).
+Note: The live audition for Recording Arts & Science major will normally include a 10-minute audition, a 15-minute interview and a short English oral test (for overseas candidates not exempted from the Qualifying English Test).

 Recording Arts and Science is not offered as a major study option for the Young Artist programme.